Menu

 EMRP project asks if wind farms are harmful to humans, experts examine hearing in lower limit range of audible frequency range (infrasound), and upper limit range (ultrasound).

-Using Google algorithms to zoom in and out from the whole joint down to cellular level as you would with Google Maps.
+Use Google maps to zoom in and out of the human body from whole joints down to the cellular level.

 The Personal Genome Project (PGP) at Harvard